 Unify your inventory data

 There are untold benefits from integrating inventory control processes across your eCommerce and bricks and mortar store(s).
 Having an accurate, holistic business-wide view that factors in stock on hand, laybys and back orders in real time is the foundation of inventory management.
-Without this, the remaining points in this article become challenging and duplicative.
+Without this, the remaining processes discussed below challenging and duplicative.

 Configure your data structure correctly